 What is a Fly Day?

 Fly Day is the “Graduation” event for students who successfully complete all requirements of the History or Voyager program in which they are enrolled.
 When a student successfully completes the History or Voyager aviation course taught in their school, passes final exam with the required score AND meets their personal goal, they have “graduated” from Wright Flight.
-Each school is given a Saturday or week day afternoon (typically Friday) during the school year when their graduates meet at the Tucson International Airport Executive Terminal or Marana Regional Airport and FLY!
+Each school is given a Saturday or week day afternoon (typically Friday) during the school year when their graduates meet at Wright Flight Hangar at Tucson International Airport or Marana Regional Airport and FLY!

 Q: Where is the Fly Day?

-A: The Fly Days are held at the Executive Terminal at Tucson International Airport: 7081 S Plumer Rd, Tucson, AZ 85756 or at the Marana Regional Airport at 11700 W Avra Valley Rd, Marana, AZ 85653.
+A: The Fly Days are held at the Wright Flight Hangar at 2000 E. Airport Drive, Tucson, AZ 85756 or at the Marana Regional Airport at 11700 W Avra Valley Rd, Marana, AZ 85653.

 Q: What time do I show up?